 In preclinical studies, MOR208 was well tolerated at various dose levels, elicited immediate and sustained B-cell depletion, and showed strong anti-tumor potency, anti-proliferative and apoptotic activity.
 B-cell malignancies, such as non-Hodgkin’s lymphoma (NHL), chronic lymphocytic leukemia (CLL) and acute lymphoblastic leukemia (ALL) afflict 150.000 in the seven major markets each year.
 The MOR208 target (CD19) is expressed more broadly and earlier in B-cell development than CD20, the target of the marketed cancer drug Rituxan®, therefore potentially allowing for an even broader use of MOR208 as compared to Rituxan®.

 MOR208 has shown in a Phase 1/2a trial encouraging signs of preliminary anti-tumor activity and an acceptable safety and tolerability profile in patients with high-risk, heavily pretreated chronic lymphocytic leukemia (CLL) or small lymphocytic lymphoma (SLL).
-In 2013, MorphoSys has initiated a Phase 2 clinical trial of MOR208 in B-cell acute lymphoblastic leukemia (B-ALL).
+In 2013, MorphoSys has initiated Phase 2 clinical trials of MOR208 in B-cell acute lymphoblastic leukemia (B-ALL) and non-Hodgkin’s lymphoma.